 What can I use if I don’t have a projector screen?

 That’s perfectly OK!
-You can DIY a screen or even use the side of your house to project movies.
+You can make a DIY projector screen or even use the side of your house to project movies.
 Build a frame using PVC pipe or wood and stretch a piece of canvas or a white bedsheet across the frame.
 It’s really that simple to make your own projector screen that will bring your family hours of entertainment.

 How many lumens do you need for an outdoor projector?